Study in Ireland for Indian Students

 Technological Universities and Institutes of Technology

-The higher education sector in Ireland has changed significantly in recent years.
-Previously, Ireland had 14 Institutes of Technology, but following reforms introduced in 2018, many of these institutions merged to form Technological Universities.
-As of 2022, Ireland has five Technological Universities:
+Ireland’s higher education sector has changed significantly in recent years.
+Until 2018, Ireland had fourteen colleges using the title Institute of Technology, and following reforms under the Technological Universities Act 2018, most of these merged to form Technological Universities.
+As of 2026, Ireland has five Technological Universities

-Only two independent Institutes of Technology now remain.
+Only two independent Institutes of Technology now remain: Dundalk Institute of Technology and Dún Laoghaire Institute of Art, Design and Technology (IADT).
 These institutions provide programmes in areas such as business, science, engineering, computing, and the arts, with qualifications available at certificate, diploma, and degree levels.

 Colleges of Education